Carlo-Colizzi/DTSP/README.md

 </center>

 ## Introduction
 DTSP stands for Decentralized Threat Sharing Platform.
 It aims to create an independent space for sharing global threats and avoiding national censorship through blockchain technology.
-DTSP merges the VirusTotal Malware Analysis Engine with Ethereum Blockchain Technology.
+DTSP merges the VirusTotal Malware Analysis Engine with Ethereum Blockchain technology.

-You can use this platform through the browser and Web3.
-A web page allows users to upload files, analyze them, and record the data on the blockchain.
+Users can access this platform through a browser and Web3.
+A web page allows users to upload files, analyze them for threats, and record the analysis results on the blockchain.

 ## Why is a DTSP necessary?
 A Decentralized Threat Sharing Platform lets to obtain several goals that are impossible to reach with the actual centralized technologies: